 • Finally, 360 degrees represents a full rotation, bringing you back to the starting point.

-This simple ASCII diagram represents an angle of 60 degrees.
 The angle is formed between the horizontal line at the bottom and the slanting line above it.

 Transversal and the Relationship Between Angles Formed by a Transversal Across Two Parallel Lines